This is what you can expect from Wednesday's weather forecast.

-Wednesday is shaping up to be the best day of the Boston area work week, depending on the weather.
+The Boston region will have another nice day on Wednesday, even though it will be cooler.

-The morning will be full of bright sun with clouds moving during the afternoon.
-The maximums will be in the 50s along the coast and about 60 inland.
+The morning will start sunny, but the clouds will increase during the day.
+Forecasters expect high temperatures in the low 50s near the coast and in the upper 50s inland.

-It will be dry Wednesday night before the wet weather returns later in the week.
+There is a possibility of rain at night and at night, especially south of Mass.
+Pike, as well as on Cape Cod, Martha’s Vineyard and Nantucket.
+It will be cold enough at night for the possibility of some snowflakes in some places, but accumulation is not expected.

 See the AccuWeather forecast below: